bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 88°
-- Cloudy
+- Clear
-- 39% humidity
+- 37% humidity
 - 22 mph wind
-- 82% cloud cover
+- 7% cloud cover
 - 48 AQI 🟩
 - 0.18 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 72 hours